microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 Each of these themes will only define one property by default: the `window.applicationTheme` property, which is now responsible for setting the XAML `RequestedTheme` property.
-With these default themes, the user will still be able to use the old names seemlessly to get the same behavior.
+With these default themes, the user will still be able to use the old names seamlessly to get the same behavior.

 Additionally, the user will be able to override individual properties of these themes, like they are able to override any layer-able object currently.
 So, if